Andrew76F/Resume-AF/resume.md

  andrew.m.flores76@gmail.com  |

 **Professional Summary:**
-**I am a competitive and adaptable undergraduate at St. Philip's College in the Associates of Applied Science in Cybersecuirty.
+**I am a competitive and adaptable undergraduate at St. Philip's College in the Associates of Applied Science in Cybersecurity.
 I have 4 summers of internships under my belt ranging from school districts and municipalities, all the way to corporations of \+700k employees.
 I educate myself in cybersecurity through certifications and competitions/**

 **Experience:**